 Eventually, your brain will start to find enjoyment in things other than smoking, making those difficult days a bit easier for you to get through.
 Remember, smoking isn’t about what you’re giving up, it’s about what you’re gaining!
 If quitting smoking seems overwhelming or impossible, research ways other people were successful in quitting.
 You’ll find that it is entirely possible to live a healthy, smoke-free life.

 This year, Kick Butts Day is on March 20th and events are scheduled in various locations in and around the Portland-Vancouver area.
-Visit their website to learn more or find more Kick Butts Day activities.
+Visit their website to learn more about Kick Butts Day activities.

 Originally published May 2017.
 Updated March 2019.